-White and red team selection is decided thorough discussions with the coaching staff of the age group and coaching director.
+White and red team selection is decided through discussions with the coaching staff of the age group and coaching director.
 It should be noted that although these decisions are made in the latter stages of the season, during the month of April, coaches are observing the players on both teams over the entire competitive year and decisions are made based on this.
 New players that arrive throughout the primary ‘try-out’ months of April and May are recruited based on their ability compared to the players within the current squad that competitive year.
 NO players are guaranteed a place in either the white or red teams of any age group.

 Santa Barbara Soccer club promotes its coaching staff to recruit all year round.
 That said the primary ‘try-out’ period is throughout the months of April and May, whereby players are invited to come and train with the team allowing them to get a feel for the club environment.
 In addition coaches are permitted to invite potential recruits to come and ‘guest play’ in a tournament, as long as the coach adheres to the playing time policy of the club for all players.

 Official try-outs will be advertised and held in the month of April also.